ybonnefond/node-ahrefs/README.md

   .from('ahrefs_rank');
 ```

-Finally make the request and get the result.
-The err passed to the callback may contain:
+Make the request and get the result :
-- Any error raised by the module `request` when executing the request. i.e http errors
-- Any XML or JSON parsing errors
-- Any error returned by ahrefs

 ```javascript
 // Make a get request